-You can contact the school to speak to Rachael Smith SENDCO or Joanne Dean Headteacher.
+You can contact the school to speak to Rachael Smith SENDCo rsmith@st-ives-inf.cornwall.sch.uk or Joanne Dean Headteacher.
 SENDIASS is an independent organisation that can provided support on 01736 751921.
 The family information service online also has a wide range of information on supportive organisations and useful contacts.